VPAC/seqpar/sequentialandparallelprogramming.md

 From this complex is four basic possibilities:

-Single Instruction Stream, Single Data Stream (SISD) Single Instruction Stream, Multiple Data Streams (SIMD) Multiple Instruction Streams, Single Data Stream (MISD) Multiple Instruction Streams, Multiple Data Streams (MIMD)
+* Single Instruction Stream, Single Data Stream (SISD)
+* Single Instruction Stream, Multiple Data Streams (SIMD)
+* Multiple Instruction Streams, Single Data Stream (MISD)
+* Multiple Instruction Streams, Multiple Data Streams (MIMD)

-Single Instruction Stream, Single Data Stream (SISD) (Image from Oracle Essentials, 4th edition, O'Reilly Media, 2007)
+(Image from Oracle Essentials, 4th edition, O'Reilly Media, 2007)

 This is the simplest and, until recently, the most common processor architecture on desktop computer systems.
 Also known as a uniprocessor system it offers a single instruction stream and a single data stream.
 Whilst uniprocessor systems were not able to run programs in parallel (i.e., multiple tasks simultaneously), they were able or include concurrency (i.e., multiple logical tasks) through a number of different methods: